Sekumpul Waterfall is said to be the biggest and best waterfall in Bali and for a damn good reason!

 You may or may not know that Sekumpul in the local language translates to ‘collection’ or ‘group’ meaning that there are multiple waterfalls in the same valley.

-Click on the links below to see other related posts:
+Click on the links below to see other spots to visit in the region.

 - Iconic Bali Gates